24 Apr Japan Skirt – Sewing Instructions

 With this skirt pattern you get two length choices for cutting that are indicated on the pattern.
 My original skirt, from the pattern making post, was made using the asymmetric hemline as featured in the image above.
-The sewing instructions below are for the skirt with the straight or level hemline, because it suits the yarn dyed check linen I used.
+The sewing instructions you receive with the PDF download are for the skirt with the straight or level hemline, because it suits the yarn dyed check linen I used.

 If you have a small waist or would prefer a closer waist fit on this skirt you can make those changes when finishing the waist turning.
 The options are to either add some elastic to the back waist of the skirt, or to add two darts into the back waistline.

 Place the elastic in the back waist turning and make sure you have the front drape where you plan to wear it.
 Either in the centre, or off to one side.